 Mise MacGiolla (2017) (in Irish)

-PLAYS
+PLAYS (not exhaustive)

 (Besides staged plays, Pat wrote many radio plays and short scripts - the list below is far from exhaustive)